LaunchAcademy/diagnostics/README.md

 * [] I can see a raw number of total I'm losts.
 * [] When the signals grow beyond a certain level, I am alerted.
 * [] I can clear out all I'm lost signals.

+### Question Set Summary

+As as student
+I want to see a summary of the question set I have completed So that I know how well I understood the material.

+### Student Index Page for Question Sets

+As a student
+I want to see all of the question sets assigned to me So that I can know what I have and have not completed.

+#### Acceptance Criteria
+* [] Display number of questions answered correctly per question set.
+* [] Display number of questions answered incorrectly per question set.
+* [] If the question set is complete.

+### Student Attendance

+As an administrator
+I would like to see which students have been active at Launch Academy on a specific day So that I can take attendance.

+### Adding a Question Set

+As an administrator
+I would like to upload a file containing a set of questions So that I can easily issue a new question set to students.

+### Assign an Issue Date to a Question Set

+As an administrator
+I would like to assign a date to a question set
+So that it is not displayed to students before a set date.

+### Admin edits a question

+### Admin deletes a question set